neu-csye6225-ritvik/Cloud-Computing-Csye6225/README.md

 This is a demo of git hub to check the changes I have done

-change in the project02 and push to project02
+push to project02 of forekedddddddd